Do Go On - 407 - The Real Pocahontas

 That's amazing.

-That's what that means to me.
+That's what they mean to me.

 Stop putting your ear in the ocean.